IronOxidizer/instant-pi/README.md

 - Compress the kernel using LZ4
 - Remove default RPi firmware

 Then I created my own `genimage.cfg` to look for a F2FS `rootfs` instead of EXT4.
-I also shrunk the boot partition size to 8208KB as a result of the smaller cut down firmware.
+I also shrunk the boot partition size to 7M (switch to FAT32 boot with 512 cluster size) as a result of the smaller cut down firmware.

 Finally, I removed unnecessary parameters in `cmdline.txt` and added `rootflags=fastboot` for F2FS.
 I created a blank `config.txt` and added the following lines to use the cut down firmware and specify our compressed kernel.